 Logically, I know, it does not matter if my child is not talking as much as his friends.
 But as a parent, it can be difficult.
-I hope to show parents of late talkers that they are not alone and it is not your fault.
-There are many fun ways to help this process along!
+I hope to show parents of late talkers they are not alone and it is not their fault.

-The one thing lagging behind... is talking.
+The one thing lagging... is talking.
 My son is a late talker.

-Even though I may get frustrated at times, I’M NOT a bit worried about my son.
-I do have my eye on him; however, I know my son and the house he grows up in.
-I know his screen time is limited, he is exposed to lots of language all day long, and he has many language learning opportunities.
+Even though I may get frustrated at times, I’M NOT worried about my son.
+I have my eye on him; however, I know my son and the house he grows up in.
+I limit his screen time.
+He is exposed to lots of language all day long, and he has many language learning opportunities.
 I know that I am doing everything possible to help him at this time.
-I really do practice what I preach!
+I do practice what I preach!

 Also, he has achieved many other major milestones which are very important prerequisites for expressive language development (talking).

-I will be give you some personal details to get a better picture of what is going on.
-My son is 20 months old.
+I will give you some personal details to get a better picture of what is going on.
+My son is 20-months old.
 He is being raised in a bilingual home.
 He has a family history of late talkers, articulation delays, and language disorders.

 His strengths (he has a lot!): His receptive language is fantastic in both English and Spanish.
 He can follow 1-2 step directions in both languages.
 He has great social skills.
 He smiles, takes turns, and even tries to engage other children in his play.
 His attention for active play is fantastic!
 He is incredibly curious.
 He points to pictures in books.
 He knows his routine but is flexible when it changes.
 He understands “no.” He imitates funny noises and motor tasks such as kissing a mirror easily.
 He points to all his body parts.
 And, he is just so darn cute!!